njpinton/modified_partition_problem_mathologer/README.md

-# modified_partition_problem_mathologer
+# Modified Partition Problem
-Solution to Mathologer's "What Comes Next" Problem at end of the Video The hardest "What comes next?"
+The solution to Mathologer's "What Comes Next" Problem at the end of the video The hardest "What comes next?"
 (Euler's pentagonal formula) https://youtu.be/iJ8pnCO0nTY?t=2960

 ```
 integer = 4